mibk/LeanMapperQuery/README.md

 What does it do?
 ----------------

-Suppose we have following repositories:
+Suppose we have the following repositories:

 ```php
 class BaseRepository extends LeanMapper\Repository